cmusatyalab/openface/docs/training-new-models.md

 Edit the dataset options in [training/opts.lua](https://github.com/cmusatyalab/openface/blob/master/training/opts.lua) or pass them as command-line parameters.
 This will output the loss and in-progress models to `training/work`.
-The default minibatch size (parameter `-batchSize`) is 100 and requires about 10GB of GPU memory.
+The GPU memory usage is determined by the `-peoplePerBatch` and `-imagesPerPerson` parameters, which default to 15 and 20 respectively and consume about 12GB of memory.
+These determine an upper-bound on the mini-batch size and should be reduced for less GPU memory consumption.

 Warning: Metadata about the on-disk data is cached in `training/work/{train,test}Cache.t7` and assumes